asheshrambachan/LanguageModel_Labels/congressional_bills/01_cleaning_and_data/README.md

 2. Similar to Egami et al. (2023), we drop bills with missing `Major_CAP` values, and we don't consider `Major_CBP`.
 We also keep all major topic IDs except for topic 99.
 3. Egami et al. (2023) drops bills with missing values in any of these columns: `Party_CAP`, `PassS_CAP`, and `PassH_CAP`.
 We observed that some of those missing variables exists in the CBP data.
 To ensure we don’t exclude potentially valid data, we currently drop bills with missing `Party_CBP`, `PassS_CBP`, and `PassH_CBP`.
 Columns from both data sources are currently kept in this version of the data.
 4. Egami et al. (2023) considers bills of the same description as duplicates and drop them.
 We observed that those bills are not necessarly duplicates as they vary in variables such as `Year`, `State`, ... etc. We include those variables in our identification of duplicates.
 We also ensure descriptions are case insensitive by converting them to lowercase.
-5. Following Egami et al. (2023), we impute missing DW1 scores using the mean, and keep both original and imputed column, `DW1` and `DW1_imputed`.
+5. Following Egami et al. (2023), we impute missing `DW1` scores using the avalible data mean.
+Both original, `DW1`, and imputed, `DW1_impute`, columns are included in the data.
 6. Egami et al. (2023) drops variables/columns with any missing values.
 However, we keep those that are mostly complete, with less than 10% of their observations missing.